Important Notes

 ls /dev/serial/by-id/*

-Insert the USB ID into the configuration
+Fill the USB ID into the Configuration

 Loading... |